 Each Segal Fellow begins our unique Citizen Leadership Curriculum upon entrance into the Segal Program.
-This curriculum will run over ~7 mandatory sessions in January-April 2022.
+This curriculum will run over ~8 mandatory 1.5 hour sessions in January-April 2024.
 (If the cohort can only find a common 1-hour time block, then meetings will be more frequent, approximately weekly, instead of biweekly.)
 The curriculum is aligned with our Citizen Leadership Core Competencies, which allow Fellows to explore their personal history and connection to social change, leadership styles, and goals, and to build skills related to communication, evaluation, and mentorship, as well as assess their personal strengths and areas for future growth.
+The curriculum and core competencies will be updated over the coming year.